Green Line (CTA): History

 In February 1993, the South Side sections of the North–South and West–South Routes were "switched" south of Roosevelt Road, creating the current Red Line (Howard–Dan Ryan) and the Green Line (Lake–Englewood/Jackson Park).
 After the reconfiguration, both the Red and Green Lines lost their "A" and "B" skip-stop service and began serving all stations at all times.
 As stated earlier, the Green Line's routing united the two oldest segments of Chicago's "L"-Subway rail network.

 In January 1994, the Green Line closed for the largest transit rehabilitation project in the city's history.
 The Green Line reopened on May 12, 1996, with much of the renewal work completed and with the exception of a few stations.
-Six stations (Homan, Halsted, 58th, 61st, University, and Racine) were closed permanently following the rehabilitation project, which angered many commuters who depend on the Green Line.
+Six stations (Homan, Halsted, 58th, 61st, University, and Racine) were closed permanently following the rehabilitation project, which angered many commuters who depended on the Green Line.

 In September 1997, after political pressure brought on by community leaders, the Jackson Park branch was shortened again from University to Cottage Grove after previous attempts by the city, CTA, and other agencies to extend the route eastward to Dorchester, immediately west of the Illinois Central Railroad.
 This had seemed logical to the Dorchester Terminal, due to the fact that the Metra Electric District and South Shore Line both share a station along the IC ROW, at 63rd Street.

-In April 1998, the Green Line, like the Purple Line and the Douglas branch of the Blue Line (now the Pink Line) lost its 24-hour service due to budget cuts, and operates only between the hours of 4 a.m. and 1 a.m weekdays.
+In April 1998, the Green Line, the Purple Line, and the Douglas branch of the Blue Line (now the Pink Line) lost their 24/7 service due to budget cuts, and operates only between the hours of 4 a.m. and 1 a.m, weekdays and weekends.